ST10090985/RI_App/README.md

 ##### **--> For Report Issues (Part 1)**

-* Run the application via Visual Studio with https
 * You may click on dark mode to change  button the website theme to dark or click it again it make it light themed.
 This is my chosen user engagement strategy(Accessibility)
 * You may click the Blue "Report Issues" to take you to the create report page.
 * You may input your report details and attach a file of your choosing then click submit, if everything is submitted it will justify it has been saved with a message.